 Sunday we went to Dante’s game, another 7-0 win.
 After the game we hit McDonalds, just me and the boys.
 I had a $20 limit, so we ordered cheap and split fries.
 Carlito treated us to brownie melts for dessert with some of his referee earnings.
 Dante and Franny split a brownie, and Sal and I split one.
 Carlito took a bite of ours, but didn’t buy one for himself.
 They were pretty well behaved, save for Dante distracting Carlito so that he could quickly fly in and pull his shorts down.
 He pantsed Lootie coming in, and he got him at the door before we left.
 Franny exploded in giggles both times.

 We met Frank at home and decided to take advantage of a beautiful day by heading to the park for a while.
 Dante was reluctant, concerned that he’d miss the Uriah Faber/Mike Brown UFC fight.
 Boys.
 Frank assured him we would not.
-Papi brought his poles along and the boys brought a soccer ball.
+Frank brought his poles along and the boys brought a soccer ball.
 Can’t leave home without a soccer ball.
 Things have changed a bit, with Franny’s injury.
 He was the one who would usually instigate a game or activity, since he was always a bundle of energy.
 I’m thankful for his recovery, even though it is slow, but sometimes am caught off guard and get a bit choked up.

 Sal, making some casts.
 OK, tecnically Frank did the casting, the boys reeled in.